Any applicant wanting an Alcoholic Beverage Permit processed by the City of Austin must:

 - If the business is classified as Group A Occupancy (bar, night club or restaurant) and sales are 51% alcohol, a Public Assembly Permit will be required.
 Contact the Austin Fire Department at (512) 974-0160 for more information.

 - A business must have a current, valid Permit to Operate a Food Enterprise prior to opening a bar or other food business in Austin.
 Contact the Health and Human Services Department, 1520 Rutherford Lane, Bldg.
-1, East Entrance, Austin, TX.
-78754; phone (512) 978-0300; fax (512) 978-0322, email@example.com to obtain application information and instructions for new businesses or changing ownership of existing establishments.
+1, East Entrance, Austin, TX 78754; phone (512) 978-0300; fax (512) 978-0322, firstname.lastname@example.org to obtain application information and instructions for new businesses or for changing ownership of existing establishments.

 - Applicants must complete the APD Liquor License Information Form and send it to the Alcohol Control Team, NAU@austintexas.gov.
 The Austin Police Department conducts background checks on all applicants.